-There are two versions of EBMs.
-The original version of EBM uses specific EBM hardware, made up of two components, a Certified Invoicing System (CIS) and a Sales Data Controller (SDC).
-These can be integrated into one item, or kept separate but connected by cable.
+The EBM 1 uses specific EBM hardware, made up of two components, a Certified Invoicing System (CIS) and a Sales Data Controller (SDC).
+These can be integrated into one item ('All in One EBM'), or kept separate but connected by cable.